Abstraction in China

 Some do indeed worship at the alter of the state.
-Most artists don’t make a living at their art, and most people who study art… Read More »Art and Money (creativity and poverty?)
+Most artists don’t make a living at their art, and most people who study art… Read More »The art welfare state and publicly funded poverty

 The sun is shining and my paint brushes are far too dry for their own good.
 The heavy paper I like to use is pristine… Read More »Sunny, sunny day!